How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Credit mix 5%

-Drivers with poor credit can pay 61% to over 105% more than those with good credit for identical coverage.
+Drivers with poor credit can pay roughly 109% more (around $2,729/year vs $1,308/year for exceptional credit) for identical coverage, based on 2026 industry data.
 Importantly, CBIS use is fully banned in California, Hawaii, Massachusetts, and Michigan.
-Maryland, Oregon, and Utah impose meaningful restrictions.
-As of 2026, new legislation is actively advancing in states including New York, Iowa, and Missouri — though none have been signed into law yet.
+As of 2026, legislation is actively advancing in states including Texas (a Senate bill would prohibit credit-based scoring for auto premiums), New Jersey, Louisiana, and Illinois (SB 1486 passed the Illinois House in March 2026).
+Washington's earlier emergency ban was struck down, though the legislature continues to debate new restrictions.
 Learn more about how your credit score affects your car insurance rates and what you can do to improve your position.

 Can't Check Your Insurance Score Directly